 Let’s see how to make a delicious piping hot ramen bowl in 15 minutes with just a few ingredients below.

 Although this recipe only requires 15-minutes I did not skip all the important components to make a flavorful broth.
 So, here are some of the ingredients that you need to make a slurpable bowl of vegan miso ramen.

 Disclaimer: This post contains Amazon affiliate links.
 This means if you decide to purchase through my link I will receive a small commission for qualified purchases.
 Some products shown may have different brands from Amazon that I recommend as a suggestion.
 The links are embedded in the picture or shown as hyperlinks.

-1. Spices – Grated ginger, minced garlic, chopped scallions (white part), and toasted sesame seeds are a must to create the flavorful base.
+1. Spices – Grated ginger, minced garlic, chopped scallions (white part), and toasted sesame seeds are a must to create a flavorful base.

 2. Kombu – Instead of making a kombu dashi stock, I added a piece of kombu into the broth and cook for about 2-3 minutes.
-This quick method allow the kombu to slowly release it’s flavor into the broth.
+This quick method allows the kombu to slowly release its flavor into the broth.
 I then removed it and repurposed it as a side dish.

 What if you don’t have kombu?
 You can use 1 sheet of nori (seaweed) to create a similar flavor.
 The broth will have a more rustic when the nori started to melt in the broth.

 3. Umami – This is the best part of the broth and to create a more robust flavor, I used miso paste and dou ban jiang (fermented bean sauce).
 Instead of sautéing the dou ban jiang, I added these two ingredients in the broth before adding the noodles.

 [Amazon sells this brand in a pack of 3, so the best bet is to get it at your nearest Asian grocery store if you need just one.]